-As mentioned in last month’s ERD article on HMB supplementation, the fact that a company sponsors the research does not automatically taint the results.
+As mentioned in last month’s NERD article on HMB supplementation, the fact that a company sponsors the research does not automatically taint the results.
 However, it is worth noting that the aforementioned study about intestinal barrier function was done by the company’s own internal research and development scientists.
 Both the study about migraines, as well as the study under review, featured the same employee from Winclove Probiotics as a co-author.
 Despite this, the authors of this paper state that “no competing interests exist.”

 Conflicts of interest

 Conflicts of interest occur when the people who design, conduct, or analyze research have a motive to find results that suit their needs.
 The most obvious source of a conflict of interest is monetary.
-Sometimes, such as in this paper and the vitamin K2 study reviewed in this issue of the ERD, possible conflicts may exist even though the authors claim there are none.
+Sometimes, such as in this paper and the vitamin K2 study reviewed in this issue of the NERD, possible conflicts may exist even though the authors claim there are none.
 But these authors aren’t alone.
 One study suggests that nondisclosure of possible conflicts of interest is somewhat common.

 However, having competing interests doesn’t automatically negate the results of studies.
 For instance, one review of major cardiovascular trials found that conflicts of interest had no impact on the results.